wesbuck/DominionCardAPI/readme.md

 ALLOWED_HOSTS = ['127.0.0.1', 'localhost']
 ```

-#### Static Files
+### Static Files

 You will likely need to make static files (css, etc) available to make the API look properly pretty in the browser.
-Add the following to the bottom of `DominionCardAPI/settings.py` (under `STATIC_URL = '/static/'`), specifying the path to your project directory:
+If you use the default URL for static files, just uncomment line 133 (under `STATIC_URL = '/static/'`) of `DominionCardAPI/settings.py`:

 ```
-STATIC_ROOT = '[path-to-project-directory]/static'
+STATIC_ROOT = os.path.join(BASE_DIR, "static")
 ```

+If you change `STATIC_URL` to something other than `/static/` then you will need to update `STATIC_ROOT` accordingly.

-And then run the following command to copy the files:
+Run the following command to prepare the files:
 ```
 python manage.py collectstatic
 ```

-#### Apache
+### Apache

 If you are using Apache, it is likely that you will need to change the name of the root directory of this project to something other than `DominionCardAPI` (this will solve "ImportError: No module named DominionCardAPI.settings" error in the Apache error.log).